ManticoreGamesInc/platform-documentation/docs/tutorials/gameplay/abilities.md

 ### Generating the Script

-1. With Core open to a project, click on View > Script Generator in the top menu bar to open the **Script Generator**.
+1. With CORE open to a project, click on View > Script Generator in the top menu bar to open the **Script Generator**.

 2. The default selected script type should already be Ability, but if it is not, select Ability from the drop-down menu on the top left.
 You should see this fancy window:
  ![Script Generator](/src/img/EditorManual/Abilities/scriptGenerator.PNG)